-There are also numerous music festivals and other attractions worth checking out in Prague, so consider visiting in the autumn, which may become your favorite season to enjoy the City of a Thousand Spires.
+Numerous music festivals and other attractions in Prague during autumn might just make it your favorite season to enjoy the City of a Thousand Spires.

 Prague Weather in Autumn

-When November comes, the average high is just 43 degrees Fahrenheit (6 degrees Celsius) and the average low is 34 degrees Fahrenheit (1 degree Celsius).
-Precipitation on average is about 1.5 inches in September, 0.94 inches in October, and 1.30 inches in November.
+Precipitation on average is about 1.5 inches in September, 0.94 inches in October, and 1.3 inches in November.

 What to Pack